shabin5785/Golang_notes/Go_2.md

 -Multiple slices can share the same underlying array and may refer to overlapping par ts of that ar ray

+-Since a slice contains a pointer to an element of an array, passing a slice to a function per mits the function to modif y the underlying array elements.
+In other words, copying a slice creates an alias (§2.3.2) for the underlying array.

 -